ernestopinto/arrakis/README.md

-# Arrakis - VUE3 & Signals small demo
+# Arrakis - VUE3 & Signals Small Demo

 This template should help get you started developing with Vue 3 in Vite.